-During the construction of new homes and buildings in Queensland normally involves a physical Termite Barrier System like Termseal Termite Barrier ias shown below.
+During the construction of new homes and buildings in Queensland normally involves a physical Termite Barrier System like Termseal Termite Barrier as shown below.

-The repellent chemical barrier is one of the oldest approaches to protecting homes from termite damage.
-A barrier is established by digging a trench both inside and outside the foundation of the home.
-The trench is filled with chemical that repels termites.
-With concrete slabs, holes must be drilled in the floor to install the barrier.
-One of the problems with this type of barrier is that termites can find breaches in the barrier and still feed from the wood in one’s home if all areas are not protecting, especially if there are unknown cracks in the slab.
+The repellent chemical barrier is one of the oldest approaches to protecting homes from a termite attack.
+A Termite barrier is established by digging a trench both inside and outside the foundation of the home.
+The trench is filled with a registered chemical that repels termites.

-Non-repellent barriers have been used since the year 2000.
-These chemicals are not detectable by termites.
-The workers return to the colony with the chemicals on their body and in the food they bring.
-Establishing this type of barrier will eliminate a termite infestation in about one to three months.
+Non-repellent Termite barriers called Treated Zones have been used since the year 2000.
+These types of Termiticides are not detectable by termites.
+Once in contact with the treated area the worker Termites return to the colony with the chemicals on their body and in the food they bring.
 Examples of the Chemical are Premise Imidacloprid and Termidor Fipronil.